 |Deductions||Maximum Deduction||Section of the Income Tax Act||Terms|

-|Interest||Rs.2 lakh||24b||For buying or constructing a new house which should be completed within five years from the financial year end in which the loan was availed.
+|Buying or constructing a new house should be completed within five years from the financial year end in which the loan was availed.

 |For property which has a stamp value of up to Rs.45 lakh.|

-|Interest||Rs.50,000||80EE||For loan amount of up to Rs.35 lakh and for property value of up to Rs.50 lakh.
+|Interest||Rs.50,000||80EE||For a loan amount of up to Rs.35 lakh and for property value of up to Rs.50 lakh.

-|Principal||Rs.1.5 lakh||80C||You must not sell the property before you complete 5 years of possession.
+|Interest||Rs.1.5 lakh||80C||You must wait to sell the property before you complete 5 years of possession.

 |80C||Should claim in the same financial year as it was spent.|

 Tax Benefits On Home Loan When Owning A Second Property

-As per the current Income Tax provisions, tax benefits are applicable for payable interest where you can claim the entire interest amount paid.
+As per the current Income Tax provisions, tax benefits are applicable for payable interest, where you can claim the entire interest amount paid.
 You can also claim the second home to help you save more on taxes.

-Under Section 80C of the Income Tax Act, you can avail tax benefits on the principal amount of the home loan.
-And you can get a maximum tax deduction of up to Rs.1,50,000.
-The tax deduction is on the payment basis irrespective of the year for which the payment has been made.
-You can also claim deductions for the amount paid towards stamp duty charges and registration fees under Section 80C.
-Moreover, the stamp duty charges and registration fee charges are eligible for tax deduction even if you did not take a home loan.
-However, tax benefit for repayment of principal loan amount is done only after the construction of the house is complete.
+Under Section 80C of the Income Tax Act, you can avail of tax benefits on the principal amount of the home loan.
+You can get a maximum tax deduction of up to Rs.1,50,000.
+The tax deduction is on a payment basis irrespective of the year for which the payment has been made.
+To claim this deduction, the individual must provide a certificate from the lender that specifies the principal amount paid in that year.
+This deduction is available only for the first repayment towards the principal amount.
+Subsequent payments towards the amount will not be eligible for deduction under Section 80 C. However, the tax benefit for repayment of the principal loan amount is done after only the construction of the house is complete.